Christians need to more carefully check the arguments they use. Sometimes these arguments blow up in their faces.

 Apologists walk a similar knife edge with the problem of contradictions between the gospels.

 The skeptic will demand, How many women went to the tomb?
-Was the tomb already open when they got there?
+Was the tomb already opened when they got there?
 How many angels were there?
 What was the women’s emotional reaction at the tomb?
 Did the women tell the disciples?
-The gospels disagree on the answers.
 (I document a long list of contradictions here.)

-That the most important part of the Bible is full of contradictions about the easy part—the basic facts of the story—raises questions about reliability of the supernatural parts.
+That the most important part of the entire Bible is full of contradictions raises questions about reliability of the story.

 Neil Mammen responds to this challenge with “Gospel contradictions?
 Why they don’t exist.
 A Little Experiment to Teach Skeptics about NT Accuracy.”
 He uses a 2005 incident at Chicago’s Midway airport in which an airplane skidded off the runway in heavy snow to highlight the fallibility of journalists’ reporting.

-He looks at five media sources written within days of the event.
+He finds contradictions between five media sources written within days of the event.
 Each is a one- to three-sentence summary.
 Here are the inconsistencies he found across the sources.

 #1.
 According to the first source, the plane went through a “boundary fence,” hit two cars, and killed a child in one of the cars.